babashka/http-client/README.md

 ## Status

 This library is in flux.
+Feedback is welcome.
 It can be used in production, but expect breaking changes.
 When this library is considered stable (API-wise) it will be built into babashka.

 ## Usage